 -Then VOTE in every election (not just presidential ones).
 Mark them on your calendar.

 -Call, write, send postcards.
 Online petitions aren’t helpful.
-They’re just mailing list farms.
+They’re easy, but they’re just mailing list farms.

 -Show up for as many local protests as possible.
 If you feel like you never know when they’re happening, get connected to some local organizers and look for upcoming events on Facebook or Meetup.